RedisLabs/redislabs-docs/themes/docdock/static/revealjs/README.md

 ## MathJax

 If you want to display math equations in your presentation you can easily do so by including this plugin.
-The plugin is a very thin wrapper around the [MathJax](http://www.mathjax.org/) library.
+The plugin is a thin wrapper around the [MathJax](http://www.mathjax.org/) library.
 To use it you'll need to include it as a reveal.js dependency, [find our more about dependencies here](#dependencies).

 The plugin defaults to using [LaTeX](http://en.wikipedia.org/wiki/LaTeX) but that can be adjusted through the ```math``` configuration object.
 Note that MathJax is loaded from a remote server.
 If you want to use it offline you'll need to download a copy of the library and adjust the ```mathjax``` configuration value.